Regime Stress Leaders

 Methodology

-Sourced from regime_daily daily, all scopes.
-Confidence is displayed alongside — high stress with low confidence should be interpreted more cautiously.
+Sourced from the daily regime detector across all scopes (each symbol lives in exactly one scope, so no deduplication is required).
+Confidence is displayed alongside; high stress with low confidence should be interpreted more cautiously.
 Top driver surfaces which feature contributed most.

 Frequently Asked Questions